Services for Students

 • Study arrangements – What does the timetable look like and what study patterns, modes of assessment will there be?

 • Your Support Plan - What adjustments do you have in place at the University of Nottingham?
-Does anything need to be reviewed or amended, so your School can inform your host institution to prepare for your arrival?
+Does anything need to be reviewed or amended, so you can liaise with your host to check what support they can offer and put in place?
 Universities in other countries may not offer the same range of adjustments and provision as British universities.
 You may need to check whether they can make adjustments to exam arrangements or supply equipment you may need, and what evidence they require to provide you with these.

 • Medical care and medication – Establish in good time the types of medical care that will be available in your destination country.
 Is your current medication available in your destination country and who will prescribe it for you?
-Can you get sufficient quantities of medication from your home GP to last for the duration of your time abroad or will you need to come back to the UK to obtain further supplies?
+Can you get sufficient quantities of medication from your home GP to last for the duration of your time abroad or could you return to the UK to obtain further supplies?
+The latter is not always possible and you should check with your healthcare provider.
 What medical insurance will you require for any pre-existing medical conditions and health requirements?

 • Mental health – Think about strategies for managing and maintaining your mental health while you are away from many of your familiar support networks.
 What local counselling or therapeutic services will there be and are there any associated costs?